-- Moodle (learning management system) including specific activities in Moodle (e.g. Assignments, Forums, Quizzes, VoiceThread, H5P, Blackboard Ultra, upload to Dropbox, follow instructions and links on assignments, understand icons and symbols) - MyQuest (online registration system) - MyMail (student email) - Google Chrome (needed for Moodle) and other plugins as required
+- Moodle (learning management system) including specific activities in Moodle (e.g. Assignments, Forums, Quizzes, VoiceThread, H5P, Blackboard Ultra, upload to Dropbox, follow instructions and links on assignments, understand icons and symbols) - MyQuest (online registration system) - MyMail (student email) - Google Chrome (needed for Moodle) and other plugins as required - MS Office 365 (Free for students and includes Word, Excel, PPT) and other sites online as required by your program

-- MS Office 365 (Free for students and includes Word, Excel, PPT) and other sites online (e.g. Google Docs, Program specific sites) - Specific course or program-related software (your program area will provide the necessary information.
+- Specific course or program-related software (your program area will provide the necessary information.
 Some software may have additional costs) - Any additional software that may be required for students with accommodations.
 Please consult Accessibility Services for further information.